pakbaz/Jest101Training/Module3 - Asynchronous Testing/Readme.md

 * Connect and retieve data from API
 * Perform asynchronous testing
-* Setup and teardown for multi-stage testing
+* Setup and teardown for scoped testing
+* Isolating tests

 ## Requirements